liferay/liferay-docs/develop/learning-paths/articles/07-asset-enabling-custom-entities/03-adding-asset-features-to-your-user-interface.markdown

 actually edit the assets.

 Create a new file called `view_guestbook.jsp` in your guestbook-portlet project's `docroot/WEB-INF/html/guestbookadmin` folder.
-Add the following contents to it:
+You'll edit the `docroot/WEB-INF/html/guestbookadmin/view.jsp` file to make the guestbook names into links pointing to the new `view_guestbook.jsp` file.
+Add the following contents to `view_guestbook.jsp`:

     <%@include file = "/html/init.jsp" %>